Stirlings to Fitzgerald River

 The work in Fitz-Stirling builds on nearly two decades of strong landcare activity by local farmers, primarily through the Fitzgerald Biosphere Group and the North Stirling Pallinup Natural Resource Group.
 These groups had already achieved fencing incentives to protect many of the smaller bushland areas, and had undertaken ambitious revegetation works.
 Innovative farming techniques, such as perennial lucerne above salt scalds, were making some improvement.
 This support for the farming community in their conservation efforts has continued, with one shining example being the Reconnections Project with Greening Australia and Shell Australia run from 2004 to 2009.

 The purchase, restoration and ongoing management of strategically placed properties continues.
 There is an increasing focus on the use of carbon sequestration funding to support the restoration work.
-Greening Australia planted the first 250 ha in 2008, and over 1750ha of biodiverse carbon planted to date.
-Carbon Neutral purchased their first property in the area in 2009 and is a welcome addition to the area.
+Greening Australia planted the first 250 ha in 2008, with over 1750ha of biodiverse carbon planted to date.
+Carbon Neutral purchased their first property in the area in 2009 and is a welcome addition to the program.
 Commercially based multi species sandalwood plantings have also been used to add perennials to the landscape and financially support property purchase.

 A number of key programs operate across the area and support achievement of the plan.
 Fitzgerald Biosphere Group has undertaken a major program focused on the Bremer River and Wellstead Estuary, in the east of the Fitz-Stirling, while to the west the Pallinup North Stirlings Group are now working on improvements to the Monjebup catchment.